Return to Home Page

 Exposure Indices Used to Protect Vegetation

-In July 1997, the U.S. EPA decided that the 8-hour primary ozone standard would protect vegetation.
-Based on sound scientific research, the EPA earlier had discussed the possibility that a new standard, specifically designed to protect crops and trees, might be appropriate.
+In July 1997, the U.S. EPA made the decision that the 8-hour human health ozone standard would protect vegetation.
+Based on sound scientific research, the EPA earlier had discussed the possibility that a different form of the standard specifically designed to protect crops and trees might be more appropriate than the form of the human health ozone standard.
 Two exposure indices, the SUM06 and W126, were discussed in detail.
 The SUM06 cumulative index, using a threshold value, added all of the hourly average concentrations greater than or equal to 0.06 ppm.
 The W126 exposure index, while focusing on all hourly average concentrations, provided greater weight to the higher hourly average concentrations than the mid- and lower- range values.
 In January 1996, a group of key vegetation effects scientists met in North Carolina at a workshop to address the form and level of a possible secondary standard.
 At that meeting, 9 of the 14 experts recommended the W126 exposure index as the index of choice.
 The scientific background for the exposure index can be found in the EPA's release of the 1996 Ozone Staff Paper.
-A.S.L. & Associates' reviewed the document and identified key points.
+A.S.L. & Associates' reviewed the document and identified key scientific points.
 In October 1999, the U.S. Department of Interior and the U.S. Department of Agriculture proposed using the W126 exposure index accumulated over a 24-hour period, combined with the number of hourly average concentrations equal to and greater than 0.10 ppm (i.e., N100), to protect vegetation from injury and damage.

 The N100 index was included with the W126 exposure index because the exposure-response equations used to determine the level of the W126 were based on the National Crop Loss Assessment Network (NCLAN) experimental protocol (Lefohn and Foley, 1992).
-This protocol included the fumigation of vegetation with frequent numbers of hourly average concentrations greater than or equal to 0.10 ppm.
+This protocol included the fumigation of vegetation with frequent numbers of hourly average concentrations greater than or equal to 0.10 ppm at not just the high-level but many of the mid- and low-level experimental exposure treatments.
 The N100 exposure metric takes into consideration the large number of hourly average concentrations used in the NCLAN fumigation protocol.
-The use of the N100 exposure index is not a minor adjustment but a major adjustment required for use with the W126 exposure index if NCLAN-type artificial fumigation protocols are used to define the protective number for the W126 index.
-If the N100 exposure index is not used in combination with the W126 exposure index, the W126 will provide inconsistent predictions for vegetation injury (e.g., spots on plants) and damage (e.g., growth loss).
 Similar to the NCLAN fumigation protocol, Lefohn et al. (1997) discussed the frequent occurrences of hourly average ozone concentrations greater than or equal to 0.10 ppm for some of the tree seedling experiments, whose results were used to generate exposure-response equations currently used in the EPA's vegetation risk assessments as a part of the ozone rulemaking activity.
+The use of the N100 exposure index is not a minor adjustment but a major adjustment required for use with the W126 exposure index if NCLAN-type artificial fumigation protocols or tree seedling fumigation protocols are used to identify the protective standard level for the W126 index.
+If the N100 exposure index is not used in combination with the cumulative exposure index, the index will provide inconsistent predictions for vegetation injury (e.g., spots on plants) and damage (e.g., growth and yield loss).

 On November 26, 2014, the EPA Administrator announced that she was proposing an ozone human health (primary) standard in the range of 65 to 70 ppb and would take comment on a standard as low as 60 ppb.
 For the welfare (secondary) ozone standard, she proposed the standard be the same as the health standard IF the final health standard were set in the range of 65 to 70 ppb.
 The Administrator believed that a health standard in this range would protect vegetation from ozone exposures of W126 values within the range of 13-17 ppm-h.
-She took comment on setting a W126 value in the range of 7-13 ppm-h, which implied that she was still considering establishing a secondary standard separate in form from the human health 8-h standard.
-In August 2014, the EPA Staff recommended to the Administrator that she select the ozone primary standard at a specific level between 60-to-70 ppb.
-For the secondary standard, the EPA Staff recommended that the Administrator establish a 3-month, 12-h W126 secondary standard, which would have a specific value within the range of 7 to 17 ppm-h.
-In October 2015, the Administrator set the human health and vegetation standards at 0.070 ppm.
+She took comment on setting a W126 value in the range of 7-13 ppm-h, which implied that she was still considering establishing a secondary standard separate in form from the human health 8-hour standard.
+In August 2014, the EPA Staff had recommended to the Administrator that she select the ozone primary standard at a specific level between 60-to-70 ppb.
+For the secondary standard, the EPA Staff had recommended that the Administrator establish a 3-month, 12-h W126 secondary standard, which would have a specific value within the range of 7 to 17 ppm-h.
+Following her November 26, 2014 announcement of her proposed rulemaking, on October 2015 the Administrator set the human health and vegetation standards at 0.070 ppm.

-Five years later, in December 2020, the EPA Administrator again decided to use the 8-h standard as a surrogate for the W126 exposure metric.
-Following this decision, on October 29, 2021, the Agency announced it would reconsider the 2020 O3 NAAQS final action.
+On October 29, 2021, the Agency under a new EPA administrator, announced it would reconsider the December 2020 ozone NAAQS decision.
 During the reconsideration process, CASAC recommended to the Administrator that the form of the secondary standard should be changed to the cumulative W126 exposure metric, an index recommended by several previous CASAC ozone panels, as well as at times by the EPA, to protect vegetation.
-CASAC recommended that the Administrator consider the level of the W126 metric be in the range of 7 to 9 ppm-hrs.
+CASAC recommended to the Administrator that he might wish to consider the level of the W126 metric be in the range of 7 to 9 ppm-hrs.
 The June 9, 2023 CASAC letter to the EPA Administrator can be read by clicking here.
-Upon considering the CASAC recommendations for the human health and vegetation ozone standards as part of the reconsideration process, in August 2023 the EPA decided to initiate a new review of the ozone NAAQS, which meant that the entire ozone rulemaking process would begin once again.
-The current 70 ppb 8-h O3 standard promulgated in the US EPA's 2015 decision (Federal Register, 2015) serves as a surrogate to achieve O3 levels at or below a W126 value of 17 ppm-hrs, which is above the range of W126 values of 7 to 9 ppm-hrs recommended by CASAC.
+Upon considering the CASAC recommendations for the human health and vegetation ozone standards as part of the reconsideration process, in August 2023 the EPA Administrator decided to initiate a new review of the ozone NAAQS, which meant that the entire ozone rulemaking process would start all over again.
+This rulemaking process takes a minimum of 5 years to complete, but historically the process has taken longer.
+The current 70 ppb 8-hour O3 welfare standard promulgated in the US EPA's 2015 decision continues to serve as a surrogate to achieve cumulative ozone levels at or below a W126 value of 17 ppm-hrs.
+However, the form and level of the current 8-hour standard is not protective of many of the cumulative W126 exposures higher than the 7 to 9 ppm-hrs recommended by CASAC in its June 2023 letter to the EPA Administrator.
+In addition as described above, the N100 exposure index is required, in combination with the cumulative exposure index, to protect against vegetation injury (e.g., spots on plants) and damage (e.g., growth and yield loss).

 For up-to-date information on the W126 and other aspects of air pollution environmental and human health effects information, please visit our News and Views section.
 Should you wish to learn more about the science associated with assessing the importance of peak ozone concentrations and how the peaks relate to vegetation uptake and detoxification, please click here.